 You may need to consider different kitchen tile costs when looking at tiles for your kitchen walls and floor, to see which type is best for your budget.

-After all, there are a host of different materials to pick from, and which you opt for will have a major effect on the final cost of a project whether you’re undertaking a refresh or fitting a brand new kitchen.
+After all, there are a host of different kitchen tile ideas and materials to pick from.
+Which one you opt for will have a major effect on the final cost of a project, whether you’re undertaking a refresh or fitting a brand new kitchen.

 How much does it cost to tile a kitchen?

 How much it costs to tile a kitchen depends on a number of factors.